TACC-Cloud/tapis-cli/TESTING.md

 ## Configuration

+11-10-2019 | The behavior for finding a `.env` has been clarified.
+The CLI searches the current working directory, followed by `$HOME` for an environment file.
+The expected path for the CLI's environment file can be discovered via `tapis settings list` as `_ENV_PATH`.

+All environment settings specific to the Tapis CLI are now explicitly prefixed by `TAPIS_CLI_` in the configuration files.
+Settings variables imported from other modules (such as AgavePy) have their own namespace, such as `TAPIS_PY_` or simply `TAPIS_`.
+See `.env.sample` for clarification.

-11-10-2019 | It is now possible to specify a tenants server and default `tenant_id` for a non-TACC installation of the CLI.
+It is now possible to specify a tenants server and default `tenant_id` for a non-TACC installation of the CLI.
 This accomplished by setting the variables `TAPIS_TENANTS_URL` and `TAPIS_DEFAULT_TENANT_ID`, respectively.
 Note that setting the default identifier will only change